-- disclosure to be provided for each "named executive officer" of the company, i.e. the company's principal executive officer, the company's principal financial officer and the company's three most highly compensated executive officers other than the company's principal executive officer and principal financial officer (see Item 402(a)(3)); - discussion of the compensation awarded to, earned by or paid to the named executive officers, explaining all material elements of the company's compensation of the named executive officers, referred to as the "Compensation Discussion and Analysis" (see Item 402(b)); - a "Summary Compensation Table" concerning the compensation of the named executive officers for the last three completed fiscal years (see Item 402(c)); - a table captioned "Grants of Plan-Based Awards" concerning each grant award made to a named executive officer in the last completed fiscal year under any plan (see Item 402(d)); - a table captioned "Option Exercises and Stock Vested" concerning each exercise of stock options and similar instruments and each vesting of stock and similar instruments during the last completed fiscal year for each of the named executive officers (see Item 402(q)); - a table captioned "Pension Benefits" with respect to each plan that provides for payments or other benefits at, following or in connection with retirement of each named executive officer (see Item 402(h)):
+- disclosure to be provided for each "named executive officer" of the company, i.e. the company's principal executive officer, the company's principal financial officer and the company's three most highly compensated executive officers other than the company's principal executive officer and principal financial officer (see Item 402(a)(3)); - discussion of the compensation awarded to, earned by or paid to the named executive officers, explaining all material elements of the company's compensation of the named executive officers, referred to as the "Compensation Discussion and Analysis" (see Item 402(b)); - a "Summary Compensation Table" concerning the compensation of the named executive officers for the last three completed fiscal years (see Item 402(c)); - a table captioned "Grants of Plan-Based Awards" concerning each grant award made to a named executive officer in the last completed fiscal year under any plan (see Item 402(d)); - a table captioned "Option Exercises and Stock Vested" concerning each exercise of stock options and similar instruments and each vesting of stock and similar instruments during the last completed fiscal year for each of the named executive officers (see Item 402(g)); - a table captioned "Pension Benefits" with respect to each plan that provides for payments or other benefits at, following or in connection with retirement of each named executive officer (see Item 402(h));

-- a table captioned "Nongualified Deferred Compensation" with respect to each defined contribution or other plan that provides for deferral of compensation on a basis that is not tax-qualified for each named executive officer (see Item 402(i)); - a table concerning the compensation of directors of the company for the last completed fiscal year (see Item 402(k)); and - the following "pay ratio disclosure": - the median of the annual total compensation of all employees of the company except the principal executive officer (see Item 402(u)(i)); - the annual total compensation of the principal executive officer (see Item 402(u)) (ii)): and - the ratio of the amounts in the two preceding bullet points (see Item 402(u)(iii)).
+- a table captioned "Nonqualified Deferred Compensation" with respect to each defined contribution or other plan that provides for deferral of compensation on a basis that is not tax-qualified for each named executive officer (see Item 402(i)); - a table concerning the compensation of directors of the company for the last completed fiscal year (see Item 402(k)); - the following "pay ratio disclosure": - the median of the annual total compensation of all employees of the company except the principal executive officer (see Item 402(u)(i)); - the annual total compensation of the principal executive officer (see Item 402(u) (ii)); and - the ratio of the amounts in the two preceding bullet points (see Item 402(u)(iii)); - a table captioned "Pay Versus Performance" that discloses the relationship between the executive compensation actually paid and the financial performance of the company (see Item 402(v)); - disclosure of a company's action to recover erroneously awarded compensation (see Item 402(w)); and - disclosure of a company's policies and practices related to the grant of certain equity awards close in time to the release of material nonpublic information (see Item 402(x)).